 Flooding is a key issue in Caldecote, particularly at Highfields where the land surrounding the village is clay and slopes toward the village.
 A significant flood event in 2014 left many existing dwellings uninhabitable, and Climate Change will increase the risk of flooding in the future.
 The village has a network of drainage ditches which historically have alleviated such issues and form part of the character of the village; there is evidence that this network was previously more extensive and complete.
-The drainage ditches, where still visible and maintained, are an attractive landscape buffer, historically between road and dwelling, with access to dwellings typically happening across 'bridges' of varying design across culverted ditches.
+The drainage ditches, where still visible and maintained, are an attractive landscape buffer, historically between road and dwelling, with access to dwellings typically happening across 'bridges' of varying design across tunnelised ditches.
 The edges of the ditches are green and are thriving sites of biodiversity

 Boundaries between the original Highfields plots are typically hedges and hedgerows often run parallel to ditches.
 These create an overwhelmingly green character to the settlement which should be preserved and enhanced in new developments.

-- 8.1 Maintaining the character of the village's ditch network, flood alleviation systems should be considered as visually appealing green infrastructure, as contributors to the village's biodiversity, and as useful buffers, such as between paths and the street. - 8.2 Ditches should be used wherever possible to break up the scale of larger developments and provide green routes and sight-lines. - 8.3 Flood attenuation measures should be additional to, and not the same as, public amenity such as village greens, such that public amenity remains usable. - 8.4 Reflecting the green boundaries traditionally used at plot boundaries, new development next to existing plots should provide a landscape buffer to them, made up of ditches and/or hedges, thereby providing an attractive and biodiverse buffer between plots. - 8.5 Development on sites with existing drainage ditches on-site, whether functional or not, should allow for the refurbishment or recreation of such ditches, to reinforce and restore the distinctive character of the village and improve the flow of surface water.
+8.1 Managing the character of the village's ditch network, flood alleviation systems should be considered as visually appealing green infrastructure, as contributors to the village's biodiversity, and as useful buffers, such as between paths and the street.

+8.2 Ditches should be used wherever possible to break up the scale of larger developments and provide green routes and sight-lines.

+8.3 Flood attenuation measures should be additional to, and not the same as, public amenity such as village greens, such that public amenity remains usable.

+8.4 Reflecting the green boundaries traditionally used at plot boundaries, new development next to existing plots should provide a landscape buffer to them, made up of ditches and/or hedges, thereby providing an attractive and biodiverse buffer between plots.

+8.5 Development on sites with existing drainage ditches on-site, whether functional or not, should allow for the refurbishment or recreation of such ditches to reinforce and restore the distinctive character of the village.

 Fig.20 'This represents all the drainage problems of the village.
-It's a tiny 4" pipe that drains all the surface water from the north of the village.
+It's a tiny 4" pipe that drains all the surface water of the village.
 The surface water infrastructure of the village has all been built over.
 Ditches have been eroded and lost.
 There were ditches on both sides of the road.
 Also there's loads of rubbish in there very often.'